-It feels awfully much like a Pioneer DJ mixer when you pick it up, meaning it’s the same size, and is built to similar high standards, in an all-metal casing with high quality knobs and faders.
+It feels awfully much like a Pioneer DJ mixer when you pick it up, meaning it’s the same size and is built to similarly high standards, in an all-metal casing with high-quality knobs and faders.
 Round the back are all the expected inputs and outputs (four channels, including two phono; XLR and TRS master/booth, plus RCA record and master outs), although there is no FX send/return (you’ll have to fork out extra for the RMX-80 to get that, among other features).
 There are remote control sockets for autostart with Reloop media players, though.

 The top panel shows some nice touches including top-mounted RCA and combi-socket inputs for two switchable Aux inputs in a “4+1″ configuration, and there’s a tone control for the headphones, which also boast split cue and both 1/8″ and 1/4” jack sockets.
 Another commendable feature is easily switchable classic/kill EQ.

 Apart from that, it appears almost exactly as you’d expect from such a mixer, with per-channel LED VUs, three-band EQ, nice loose crossfader (Innofader compatible), and an FX section up the right-hand side.

 Firstly, don’t mistake the USB socket on the back of this for somewhere you can plug your computer in in order to feed computer audio into its channels; that’s purely there for firmware updates and the like.
 Though this is a digital mixer, it’s digital internally, not in the way that means you can access any kind of audio interface from a computer.
 That means if you want to use it as part of a laptop set-up, you’ll be using a DVS audio interface with it.